 Inverted in Final Fantasy VI, where Locke apparently pledges to bodyguard any girl he gets a crush on.

-And subverted at the same time hilariously by the fact that during the course of the game, one of the girl he pledges to protect is the mightiest soldier of The Empire's army, and the other is a walking nuke and very sadly by the fact that Locke's pledges are the product of the guilt he feels from failing to protect his first love, twice.
+And subverted at the same time hilariously by the fact that during the course of the game, one of the girls he pledges to protect is the mightiest soldier of The Empire's army, and the other is a walking nuke and very sadly by the fact that Locke's pledges are the product of the guilt he feels from failing to protect his first love, twice.

 It is quite possible to argue that Basch displays subtle hints towards Ashe in Final Fantasy XII, although he interacts much more directly with Vaan and Penelo, and often appears indifferent toward Princess Ashe.
 Basch may be more emotionally attached to the fate of Ashe's kingdom than to Ashe herself, but hints of 'something' undefined are there in the subtext.
 Given the purposeful lack of romance in FFXII, interpretation of what that 'something' happens to be is open to debate.